MailTape/MailTape-v1/_posts/2016-05-22-Nicola-Cruz.md

 A I was listening to Nicola's album ["Prender el Alma"](https://zzkrecords.bandcamp.com/album/prender-el-alma) beaufiful ideas about tolerance, mixity, compassion and love came to my mind.
 In deed, his music is an hymn to Nature and where he lives: Ecuador.
 Filled with tropical drums, flutes and spiritual harmonies, this album turns to be a genuine _tour de force_.
 When many electronic music producers are getting stuck into minimal repetitive beats, Nicola opens here a new path.

 Clearly positive and inspired by the warms vibes of south America, he melts down the cold ice and manages to create a profund music which elevates the mind and warm up the soul.
-I can't wait to walk on the beach to the rhythm of Nicola's, summer's gonna be great.
+I can't wait to walk on the beach to the rhythm of Nicola's tracks, summer's gonna be great.

 # Nicola Cruz's selection: